Thursday, September 18, 2025

 Now what?
 Is Jesus endorsing dishonesty?
 Where is God in this parable?
 What is the good news?
 Certainly, there is the message that we cannot serve God and money.
 In this parable, two worlds are addressed.
 In the world of the parable, there is fear.
 Therefore, the inclination is that to survive, one must be clever and scheme for safety and security.

 We live in a world that is often unfair.
-Human nature is complicated.
-Is it possible to live in this world and not be negatively affected by all of the bad stuff?
-Sometimes it's all we can do to survive.
+The hamster wheel is real, and sometimes we feel we need to bend the rules just to survive.
+Is it possible to get off of it?
+Is it possible to live in this world and not be impacted by it?
 It takes courage to step out of the system.

 In the small town of Waterbury, Vermont is an ice cream factory built by two childhood friends with a dream of making the world a better place.
 Ben Cohen and Jerry Greenfield opened Ben & Jerry’s Ice Cream there in 1986 to support local dairies and raise awareness about environmental and social justice issues.
 For $6, you can take a tour and sample the freshest ice cream you’ve ever tasted!